kanaabe/yoshie-realestate/src/pages/index.md

 description: >-
   Whether you are looking to sell, rent, buy or invest, I will provide the absolute best service for you and your needs.
 My passion is to help people by listening to their needs and providing lots of options to work with.
-I come from a background in Interior Design and Construction Planning.
-These additional skills give me an edge that has helped my clients time and time again.
 I can make your real estate experience easy and painless!
-about: |
+about: |-
   Happiness is …….going home.

   Yoshie is a realtor for Group Twenty Six based in North Jersey who has found her success in Real Estate.
 "I love making a difference in people's lives and to be part of their history when they start a new chapter in life."

-  Born and raised in Japan, Yoshie graduated Fashion Institute of Technology in New York majoring Interior design.
+  Yoshie graduated Fashion Institute of Technology in New York majoring Interior design.
 She managed store design and construction for major retailers such as Tommy Hilfiger and Tumi.
 She executed numerous projects internationally and learned how to be a meticulous facilitator.

-  * _I will take the time to know you._
+  * I will take the time to know you.

-  * _I will provide the most detailed market analysis and intelligent advice._
+  * I will provide the most detailed market analysis and intelligent advice.

-  * _I will manage all aspects of your business transactions._
+  * I will manage all aspects of your business transactions.

   Yoshie enjoys art, museums, nature, house plants, furniture restoration, hiking, biking, running and motorcycles.